 School Council Roles

-Thomas is our Chairperson- he runs the meetings, organises votes and decides who has got to do something, when it’s got to be done by and how everyone will know that it has been done.
+George is our Chairperson- he runs the meetings, organises votes and decides who has got to do something, when it’s got to be done by and how everyone will know that it has been done.

 All other councillors contribute to the meetings and report back to their classes.